getsentry/sentry-jira/docs/source/index.rst

  - You need to configure the plugin for each Sentry project, and you have the ability to assign a default JIRA project for each sentry project.

+ - JIRA servers with self-signed SSL Certs are supported.

 .. toctree::
    :maxdepth: 2